International

 Lea esta historia en Español

 Update: The Assembly education committee on April 24 approved an amended version of the bill that softens some requirements and gives districts until the 2027-28 school year.
+The full Assembly passed the bill on May 21.
 Some bills before California’s Legislature don’t come from passionate policy advocates, or from powerful interest groups.

 Sometimes, the inspiration comes from a family car ride.